 There are five application types: student, new, reinstatement, dual, and transfer.
 Each application, with the exception of student, has a non-refundable application fee.
 The application fee is separate from the annual registration fee.

 The benefits of being a student member of AIA are described here.
 Student members must be full-time students currently enrolled in an agrology or environmental-related degree, applied degree, or diploma program at a post-secondary educational institute.

-Applicants who meet the educational requirements for either the Agrologist In-Training or Agrology Technologist In-Training and are practicing, or wish to practice agrology in Alberta are required to be registered with AIA.
-Clck below.
-Note: If you are registered as a Professional or In-Training (Articling) Agrologist with another institute, please apply as a dual applicant.
-If you have a post secondary diploma or degree from outside of Canada, please click here .
+Applicants who meet the educational requirements for either Agrologist In-Training or Agrology Technologist In-Training and are practicing, or wish to practice agrology in Alberta, are required to be registered with AIA.
+Please be advised you will be required to provide all post-secondary educational transcripts.
+Additionally, if you are internationally-educated, you will need to provide additional documentation, as stated here.
+However, if you are registered as a Professional or In-Training (Articling) Agrologist with another institute, please apply as a dual or transfer applicant below.

-Professional or In-Training (Articling) Agrologists who are registered with another agrology institute in Canada, and are practicing agrology, or intend on practicing agrology, in Alberta, can apply for dual registration with AIA.
-Click below.
-Note: Professional or In-Training (Articling) Technologists are required to apply as a new applicant.
+Professional Agrologists, Registered Technologists, In-Training Agrologists/Technologists who are registered with another agrology institute in Canada and are practicing agrology, or intend on practicing agrology in Alberta, are eligible for dual registration with AIA.

-Professional or In-Training (Articling) Agrologists who are registered with another agrology institute in Canada, and have left their province to practice agrology in Alberta, can apply to have their registration with their home institute transferred to AIA.
+Professional Agrologists, Registered Technologists, In-Training Agrologists/Technologists who are registered with another agrology institute in Canada and have left to practice agrology in Alberta are eligible to have their registration transferred to AIA.